GODEEEP/mongird-etal_2024/README.md

 Clone this repository to get access to the notebooks used to conduct the analysis.
 You'll also need to download the input files into the `data/input_data` directory.
 Each notebook that requires input data will specify where to download the data.
-Once you have the input datasets downloaded you can use the following notebooks to rerun the analysis and produce the post-processed data wich is stored in the `data/output_data` directory.
+Once you have the input datasets downloaded you can use the following notebooks to rerun the analysis and produce the post-processed data.

 To complete the analysis end to end, run the following notebooks: